azurecitadel/azurecitadel.github.io/automation/terraform/lab9.md

 ## End of Lab 9

 We have reached the end of the lab.
-You have use provisioners and templates to demonstrate how you could direc additiopnal configuration in your virtual machines once they have been deployed from a template.
+You have use provisioners and templates to demonstrate how you could direc additional configuration in your virtual machines once they have been deployed from a template.

 Your .tf files should look similar to those in <https://github.com/richeney/terraform-lab9>.